home-assistant/home-assistant.io/source/_integrations/knx.markdown

 #### Unresponsive system

 - The timeout for logging the errors (2 seconds) is started when the GroupValueRead request is scheduled to be sent.
-On systems experiencing high loads sending can be delayed (e.g. Raspberry Pi running lots of integrations at startup).
+On systems experiencing high loads sending can be delayed (e.g., Raspberry Pi running lots of integrations at startup).
 Incoming response telegrams are always processed, so no information gets lost.

 ### Duplicate entities